MVP’s 2023 Construction Progress (as of August 31, 2023)

 The Mountain Valley Pipeline (MVP) project is a natural gas pipeline system that spans approximately 303 miles from northwestern West Virginia to southern Virginia – and as an interstate pipeline will be regulated by the Federal Energy Regulatory Commission (FERC).
-The MVP is owned and being constructed by Mountain Valley Pipeline, LLC (Mountain Valley), a joint venture of Equitrans Midstream Corporation; NextEra Capital Holdings, Inc.; Con Edison Transmission, Inc.; WGL Midstream; and RGC Midstream, LLC.
-Equitrans Midstream owns a significant interest in the joint venture and will operate the pipeline.
+The MVP is owned and being constructed by Mountain Valley Pipeline, LLC (Mountain Valley), a joint venture formed among affiliates of each of Equitrans Midstream Corporation; NextEra Energy, Inc.; Consolidated Edison, Inc.; AltaGas Ltd.; and RGC Resources, Inc. Equitrans Midstream owns a significant interest in the joint venture and will operate the pipeline.

 As operator of the MVP, interconnect links will redirect users to the Equitrans Midstream Customer Portal.